Theme

 What appears notable

-Based on the official materials, readers may want to notice the YAML configuration model, shallow and deep research modes, citation handling, knowledge layer options, CLI and web frontends, asynchronous job support, benchmark and evaluation materials, Docker Compose path, and deployment documentation.
+The official materials are useful for checking the YAML configuration model, shallow and deep research modes, citation handling, knowledge layer options, CLI and web frontends, asynchronous job support, benchmark and evaluation materials, Docker Compose path, and deployment documentation.

 Before using